-The 2018 Horizon League men's cross country coach of the year, Gorby, who concluded his 23rd season at the helm of both programs in 2016, has had led the Guins to their strongest seasons in school history the past four falls.
+The 2018 Horizon League men's cross country coach of the year, Gorby, who concluded his 24th season at the helm of both programs in 2017, has had led the Guins to their strongest seasons in school history the past five falls.

 In 2016, the men's team had an impressive win to earn their first conference title since 1997 and first since the program joined the Horizon League.
 YSU won the event by 20 points ahead of UIC with Ryan Sullivan placing third to lead the way.
 All of the Guins' top-five runners placed in the top 14.
 At the HL meet, the women placed fourth led by McKinsie Klim's third-place finish.

 The men concluded the 2016 campaign with their best finish in school history at the NCAA Great Lakes Regional placing 15th.
 Sullivan again led the way with a with a 32nd-place finish.

 In 2015, Austin McLean became the second YSU male runner in three years to win the Horizon League Championship.
 As a group, the Penguins finished second, just one point behind Oakland in the team standings.
 McLean and Ryan Sullivan were first-team all-conference honorees while Alan Burns and Ethan Wilson were second-team all-league picks.